Codecademy/docs/content/java/concepts/math-methods/terms/pow/pow.md

 ---
-Title: '.pow()'
+Title: ".pow()"
-Description: 'Returns the first argument raised to the power of the second argument.'
+Description: "Returns the first argument raised to the power of the second argument."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Methods'
+  - "Methods"
-  - 'Arithmetic'
+  - "Arithmetic"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **`Math.pow()`** method returns a double value of the first argument raised to the power of the second argument.